DevManSam777/suburbia_skate/README.md

 # Suburbia Skate

 A modern e-commerce platform for custom skateboard design and purchase.
-Built with Next.js 15 and React 19, featuring an interactive 3D skateboard customizer powered by Three.js.
+Built with Next.js 15 featuring an interactive 3D skateboard customizer powered by React Three Fiber.

 ## Features